aitk - AI Developer Tools Tool

 Install via pip:

-- Lightweight mobile-robot simulator with cameras, range, smell, and light sensors for Jupyter.
+• Lightweight mobile robot simulator with cameras, range, light, and smell sensors for Jupyter notebooks.

 Community